frontline-hq/tailwind-dynamic-components/RFCs/v0_0_5 improvement RFC.md

 The implementation should happen in this order:

--   [ ] Finish new registration
+-   [x] Finish new registration
--   [ ] Make compilation work of these registrations (Compile just runs for every breakpoint and then diffs the changes.)
+-   [x] Make compilation work of these registrations (Compile just runs for every breakpoint and then diffs the changes.)
--   [ ] Implement new transforms (remove virtual imports)
+-   [x] Implement new transforms (remove virtual imports)
+-   [ ] Add global type declarations for components
+-   [ ] Implement safelisting
+    -   [ ] Construct a function that returns the correct safelist -> Add that to postcss.
     -   [ ]
+-   [ ] Think through possibility to rewrite registrations.
+E.g. `tdc-button-proxy` with `sm -> tdc-button:md` and `md -> tdc-button:lg` ?

+### TODO Notes

+Injection / What we need:

+1. Compile result dependent on context
+2. Imports to Add
+3. Markup to change
+    1. New markup (tag + changed attributes)
+    2. Positional information

+### Some new thoughts

+Why don't we use this library just as a generator for the styles that we want to generate?
+That would mean: We leave instructions for the components that we need.
+These components are then generated and can be used accordingly (and will be commited to git)